kyma-project/api-gateway/docs/user/tutorials/01-05-expose-workload-jwt.md

 ## Prerequisites

-- You have a SAP BTP, Kyma runtime instance with Istio and API Gateway modules added.
+- You have a SAP BTP, Kyma runtime instance with the Istio and API Gateway modules added.
 The Istio and API Gateway modules are added to your Kyma cluster by default.
 - You have an SAP Cloud Identity Services tenant.
 See [Initial Setup](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/initial-setup?locale=en-US&version=Cloud&q=open+id+connect).

 ## Context